-If a student will not be at school, parents are to call the Attendance Secretary at (816)-268-7370, on the day the absence occurs, preferably before 9:00 a.m.
+If a student will not be at school, parents are to call the Attendance Secretary, on the day the absence occurs, preferably before 9:00 a.m.
 Accumulations in excess of ten (10) "unexcused absences" are routinely reported to juvenile authorities.
 Parental requests will not always assure the student of an excused absence; excused and unexcused absences will always be determined by school personnel.
+If your child has an appointment, please submit a note from the medical/dental office so that the absence can be coded as excused.